luizbgomide/sovereign/index.md

 - Add a sling to the weapons list.
 Lots of magic stones out there in adventures.
 - Fully hyperlink delver creation.
 - Note in the index that Running the Game is much more complete
+- Finish Running the Game
+- I think we're ready to release!

 #### 2024-08-18
 - Finish the first draft of the preparing-a-module section